What is a group interview?

 Conducting the interview

-- Allow candidates to ask questions of what was just discussed before moving on to the next team member.
-Don’t be afraid to allow for some freeform discussion.
+- Let candidates ask questions: Allow candidates to ask questions about topics that were discussed before moving on to the next team member.
+Don’t be afraid to allow free-form discussion.
 It’s a great way to get to know which candidates are comfortable expressing opinions and ideas.
 Leave time at the end for candidates to ask questions of any team member.